CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 }
 ```

 Ta da!
-It's just `fastMod`.
+Our benchmark is really just `fastMod` with larger input vector sizes.
 This seems... odd.
-Why did `fastMod` seem like a good idea at small vector sizes, but a terrible at large sizes?
-To explain this, we first need to look at the branch prediction rate.
-Here are branch miss percentages for `baseMod` using the original input sizes.
+Why did `fastMod` seem like a good idea at small vector sizes, but generally a bad idea at large sizes?
+To explain this, we'll take a step back and look at the branch miss-prediction rate for the original vector sizes.
+Here are branch miss percentages for `baseMod`.

 ```
 baseMod/16/32       branch-misses    0.01% of all branches